Comparing Star (NASDAQ:STHO) & Radius Global Infrastructure (NASDAQ:RADI)

 Star (NASDAQ:STHO – Get Rating) and Radius Global Infrastructure (NASDAQ:RADI – Get Rating) are both finance companies, but which is the better business?
-We will contrast the two businesses based on the strength of their risk, valuation, profitability, earnings, analyst recommendations, institutional ownership and dividends.
+We will compare the two businesses based on the strength of their valuation, earnings, profitability, dividends, risk, institutional ownership and analyst recommendations.

 94.5% of Radius Global Infrastructure shares are held by institutional investors.
 15.7% of Radius Global Infrastructure shares are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

-This is a breakdown of current recommendations for Star and Radius Global Infrastructure, as provided by MarketBeat.
+This is a breakdown of recent ratings for Star and Radius Global Infrastructure, as provided by MarketBeat.

 |Sell Ratings